dcberg/kind/README.md

 # Local Kind Kuberentes Environment
 It's important to be able to development and test against a Kubneretes cluster which you can setup and manage locally on your laptop.
-My personally favorite tool is to use [Kind](https://kind.sigs.k8s.io/) to setup a multi-node Kubernetes cluster locally.
+My personal favorite tool is to use [Kind](https://kind.sigs.k8s.io/) to setup a multi-node Kubernetes cluster locally.
 This repository contains documentation and resources to help one construct a Kind environment that actually works on their laptop including proper ingress support.

 Note, the instructions in this respository assume you are using a Mac for development.
 Variations may exist if you use Linux or Windows.